Velocidex/velociraptor-docs/content/artifact_references/pages/server.utils.deleteflow.md

 <pre><code class="language-yaml">
 name: Server.Utils.DeleteFlow
 description: |
-  This artifact permanently deletes a flow including it's metadata and uploaded files.
+  This artifact permanently deletes a flow including it&#x27;s metadata and uploaded files.

   NOTE: This action can not be undone!
 The collection is deleted